Citation, DOI, disclosures and article data

 Contrast enema has historically also been used, the theory being that in malrotation the large bowel will also be malrotated.
 Unfortunately, in ~25% (range 20-30%) of cases with malrotation, the cecum is normally located.
 The converse is also true, with the position of the cecum in normal individuals being variable 4.
 Very rarely, the cecum may be malrotated and the small bowel in a normal position.

 Treatment and prognosis

-Due to the potential for life-threatening midgut volvulus and ischaemic bowel, once discovered malrotation is corrected surgically.
+Due to the potential for life-threatening midgut volvulus and ischemic bowel, once discovered malrotation is corrected surgically.
 The general principles of treatment are:

-fixation of the duodenum and caecum to the retroperitoneum (pexy) is not universally performed 5-6
+fixation of the duodenum and cecum to the retroperitoneum (pexy) is not universally performed 5-6

 - 5. Fischer JE, Bland KI.
 Mastery of surgery.
 Lippincott Williams & Wilkins.
 (2007) ISBN:078177165X.
 Read it at Google Books - Find it at Amazon